Hay book fest marks 25th at "Woodstock of the mind"

 For writers and readers alike, Hay, with a population of just 1,500, has a special place in a crowded festival calendar.

 Most of its events are held in marquees erected in fields normally grazed by sheep, and overlooked by rolling hills.
-This year's musical programme will be in a mediaeval castle.
+This year's musical program will be in a mediaeval castle.

 Nobel laureates Doris Lessing and Orhan Pamuk are among previous visitors while this year's bill includes writers as diverse as Hilary Mantel, Edmund White and Salman Rushdie.